Australians leave homes as heat, winds escalate fire danger

 “Late at night, you could hear the rumbling of the fire,” he said.
 “It was very terrifying.”

-A wind change from the south was predicted for Friday evening, which officials fear could blow the flames in a new direction.
+A wind change from the south was predicted to hit the village on Friday evening, which officials fear could blow the flames in a new direction.
 Nightingale said he and the other firefighters would work to snuff out any spot fires that flare up to try and keep them from spreading.
 But if conditions became too dangerous, they would need to take shelter at a community hall, a solid structure with about 25,000 liters (6,600 gallons) of water attached to it.
 Alongside the hall is a cleared, grassy area away from trees and shrubs where people can retreat as a last resort.

 “The grass on the oval is very short so there’s nothing to carry a strong fire,” he said.
 “So that’s a survival option, basically.
 A patch of grass.
 And if that happened, we’d have trucks and sprinklers going and hoses going, wetting people down.
 But I would hate it to come to that.
 Anything but that.”

-Temperatures in the threatened area were expected to reach into the mid-40s Celsius (more than 110 degrees Fahrenheit) on Friday, and conditions remained tinder dry.
+Temperatures in parts of the fire-threatened area reached around 40 degrees Celsius (104 degrees Fahrenheit) on Friday, and conditions remained tinder dry.

 The wildfire disaster has focused many Australians on how the nation adapts to climate change.
 Morrison has come under blistering criticism for downplaying the need for his government to address climate change, which experts say helps supercharge the blazes.